 Takeaway Action: Talk to a lot of potential customers to get an understanding of what types of problems you can solve and solutions you can offer.

-Your Strategic Toolkit – Before Your Begin
+Your Content Marketing for Service Businesses Strategic Toolkit – Before Your Begin

 Here are my main, tried-and-true strategic tools for the service-based business to have in place before you even think about creating your content strategy.

-1. Ideal Client Avatar
+Ideal Client Avatar

 Go ahead and roll your eyes if you’ve heard this one before.
 But there’s a reason it’s pretty much become a cliché.
 If you water down your message, trying to make it appeal to the most people, you’ll end up attracting no one.
-Now if you take the opposite approach (which may seem a little bit counterintuitive right now), and hone in on 1 client type, your ability to articulate exactly what they’re struggling with and want most from a solution will prove that your product is the one for them.

 And as an added bonus to this approach, when you sit down and pretend you’re writing to one person that you know really well, the pressure of nailing the perfect email/blog post/social message will be off and the words will just flow.

 Takeaway Action: Complete a SWOT table of what’s currently happening in your business.
 Once we have that information, you’ll be able to make some strategic decisions about your content!
-Download the workbook here if you’d like.
+Download the toolkit here if you’d like.

 Your Content Brand

-Content is an outlet for your brand, an incredibly important one, but it still flows from your brand, not separately.
+Content is an outlet for your brand.
+An incredibly important one, but it still flows from your brand, not separately.

 Here are the two main things to consider when developing your content brand: